multiprocessio/dsq/README.md

 Note how the scores are imported as numbers now and how the records in the result set are sorted by their numerical value.
 Also note that the individual scores are no longer quoted in the JSON result.

+To make this permanent you can export `DSQ_CONVERT_NUMBERS=true` in your environment.
+Turning this on disables some optimizations.

 ## Supported Data Types